rimelek/tutorial-docker-build/README.md

 RUN [ "sed", "-i", "$ aversion=1.0", "/app/config.ini" ]
 ```

-Without starting a shell, it takes three RUN directives to achieve the same.
+Without starting a shell, it takes three RUN instructions to achieve the same.
 It's time to build the image:

 ```bash